Ediomojose/Ediomojose/README.md

 - 👨‍💻 All of my projects are available at [https://ediomojosedev.vercel.app/](https://ediomojosedev.vercel.app/)

-- 💬 Ask me about **HTML, CSS, JavaScript,Nodejs, Express, MongoDB, GSAP, Bootstrap and Tailwind CSS**
+- 💬 Ask me about **HTML, CSS, JavaScript,Nodejs, Express, MongoDB, GSAP, Bootstrap, ReactJs and Tailwind CSS**

 - 📫 How to reach me **ediomojose.dev@gmail.com**